yuyou/blender/README.md

 # Blender

-The latest blender on top of Nvidia CUDA 7.0 image (https://github.com/NVIDIA/nvidia-docker)
+The  blender v2.76 on top of Nvidia CUDA 7.0 image (https://github.com/NVIDIA/nvidia-docker)

+Also Python 3 and pip3 is installed as well as MESA tool.